When visiting a new place you take in the sights and sounds, but arguably, more importantly, the smells and tastes.

 If someone in your group finds doesn’t find the idea of ice cream appealing they also have freshly brewed coffee, hot chocolate, and tea.

-The Ice Cream Shop is pet friendly, so bring Fido and get them their own treat like the Frosted Paws puppy ice cream.
+The Ice Cream Show is pet friendly, so bring Fido and get them their own treat like the Frosty Paws puppy ice cream.

-This shop is open Monday to Saturday from 7AM to 11PM.
+This shop is open Monday through Saturday from 9AM to 11PM, and Sunday from noon to 11PM.

 Baked Goods.